 fog

-Without sonar and navigation, the ROV pilots would have been lost in the dense ‘fog.’
+Without sonar and navigation, the remotely operated vehicle (ROV) pilots would have been lost in the dense "fog."
 Click image for larger view and image credit.

 sonar

-Long before they could see it on the video monitors, scanning sonar return picked up the feature that we later discovered to be the channel carved out by the ‘river of mud.’
+Scanning sonar return picked up this feature, which we later discovered to be the channel carved out by the "river of mud."
+The sonar "saw" the feature long before it was visible on the video monitors.
 Click image for larger view and image credit.

 Adventures in Mud